anoneswc/eswc-2021/README.md

 SuccinctEdge's code is found in directory eswc-2021\SuccinctEdge\

-First you must have the sdsl library installed, found here https://github.com/simongog/sdsl-lite
+First you must have the sdsl library installed in /usr/local/., found here https://github.com/simongog/sdsl-lite CMake version 3.14 is required, if there is a version problem, users may change the version number in CMakeLists.txt directly.
+This configuration has already been tested with Raspbian and MacOS.

 run these commands to compile the code: